North & South Carolina Annulment Attorney

 Serving North & South Carolina Since 1995

-Annulment is a legal process that declares a marriage null and void, treating it as if it never happened.
+Annulment is a legal process that declares a marriage null and void, effectively treating it as if it had never occurred.
 Unlike divorce, which ends a valid marriage, annulment establishes that the marriage was invalid from the beginning.
 This means that legally, the marriage is considered to have never existed.

 The specific legal requirements for annulment vary by jurisdiction, but generally, the following grounds may be considered:

-• Fraud or Misrepresentation: If one spouse deceived the other about an important aspect of the marriage, such as their identity, intentions, or ability to have children, it may be grounds for annulment.
+- Fraud or Misrepresentation: If one spouse deceived the other about an essential aspect of the marriage, such as their identity, intentions, or ability to have children, it may be grounds for annulment.

 Differences Between Annulment & Divorce